Kong/kongponents/docs/components/table-view.md

 ### sort

-Fired when user clicks on a sortable column heading.
+Emitted when user clicks on a sortable column heading.
 Event payload is object of type `TableSortPayload`:

 ```ts
 interface TableSortPayload {